BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

 ![stolen people DPRK](https://github.com/user-attachments/assets/17b10a5d-300d-4eae-99a6-d1d9de8733cc)

-# #7 suspended accounts related to this network:
+# #7 Suspended accounts related to this network:

-These accounts are currently suspended and are among the followers or following lists of accounts linked to activity associated with the Lazarus Group.
+These accounts are currently suspended and are among the followers or following lists of accounts linked to activity associated with North Korean APT Lazarus Group

 - An important aspect to highlight is that many of these suspended accounts fit into the segmentation we discussed regarding the identifiers they use for themselves.